-If you agree, your coded study data will be available on a public website for free.
-Anyone will be able to access, view, and use the data.
-While we intend to make your data available for research only, there remains a residual risk that your data may be used for other purposes.
-[If known, include details regarding the repository/website/platform where data will be made openly available and the data steward, i.e., the organization responsible (e.g., name, where it is located, and any other relevant information).
-If mentioning a specific website, clarify that data may be shared on additional platforms]
+While we intend to make your data available for research purposes only, there remains a small risk that authorized users could misuse your data or release it to unauthorized third parties.
+Contractual agreements and ongoing monitoring mechanisms minimize this risk.
+[If known, include details regarding the repository/website/platform where data will be made available and the data steward, i.e., the organization responsible (e.g., name, where it is located, and any other relevant information), and the overseeing data access committee.
+If mentioning a specific repository, clarify that data may be shared on additional platforms that guarantee equivalent oversight].